Best Practice-Based Research Award 2021

 PHASE 2: EVALUATION AND AWARDING

 The second phase concerns the presentations and evaluation during the conference.
-Nominees are requested to prepare a flyer, a short video presentation regarding their project and give an oral presentation during the Award session at the conference.
+Nominees are requested to prepare a virtual flyer, a short video presentation regarding their project and give an oral presentation during the Award session at the conference.

 More detailed info on the procedure and criteria can be found here.